heig-vd-dai-course/heig-vd-dai-course/25-evaluation-3/PRESENTATION.md

 [Web][web] · [PDF][pdf]

-<small>L. Delafontaine and H. Louis, with the help of AI tools.</small>
+<small>L. Delafontaine and H. Louis, with the help of GitHub Copilot.</small>

 <small>This work is licensed under the [CC BY-SA 4.0][license] license.</small>